-The remuneration paid to the senior management team, who are considered to be the key management personnel for the group was £134,668 (2022: £129,421).
+The remuneration paid to the senior management team, who are considered to be the key management personnel for the group was £144,389 (2023: £134,668).

 LCVS is a corporate trustee of the charitable trusts listed in notes 26 to 28 and provides administration services on an arms-length basis to these trusts.
-At 31 March 2023, LCVS held £2,001,000 (2022: £2,001,000) as an other creditor on the balance sheet representing undistributed income on these trusts.
-The nature of LCVS's activities is such that it undertakes many operational activities, e.g. room hire, training courses, memberships, etc. with other local charity and voluntary organisations, with which it is possible that some LCVS trustees have connections.
+At 31 March 2024, LCVS held £2,001,000 (2023: £2,001,000) as an other creditor on the balance sheet representing undistributed income on these trusts, The nature of LCVS's activities is such that it undertakes many operational activities, e.g. room hire, training courses, memberships, etc. with other local charity and voluntary organisations, with which it is possible that some LCVS trustees have connections.
 However, such connections have no effect on these transactions and the relationship with any LCVS trustee is unlikely to be known to either party involved in arranging such transactions.

-There is a balance owing from United Trusts of £8 (2022: £8) and an amount owing to UW Giving of £6,124 (2022: £6,124); both entities are subsidiaries of LCVS.
-During the year an amount of £8,614 (2022: £31,450) was distributed by UW Giving carrying with it the restrictions placed on it by the original donor; LCVS will distribute the funds at a later date in accordance with the donor's wishes.
+There is a balance owing from United Trusts of £8 (2023: £8) and an amount owing to UW Giving of £0 (2023: £6,124); both entities are subsidiaries of LCVS.
+During the year an amount of £12,653 (2023: £8,614) was distributed by UW Giving, carrying with it the restrictions placed on it by the original donor.